uw-cmg/peak_detection/README.md

 # peak_detection
 For APT spectrum peak ranging and identification

-## RangingNN
-This module contains a supervised YOLO-based model for ranging the APT M/C specturm.
+Module RangingNN contains a supervised YOLO-based model for ranging the APT M/C specturm.
 It was trained on expert labeled datasets.

+Module Ionclassifier contains a supervised Recurrent CNN model for identify the ion species of peaks.
+It was trained on synthetic datasets.

 ### Installation
 ---